swiftlang/swift/docs/Lexicon.md

 ## DSO

-Dynamic shared object, an shared library file (.so/.dylib/.dll, the extension of which depends on the platform) to be used by multiple applications while they are executing.
+Dynamic shared object, a shared library file (.so/.dylib/.dll, the extension of which depends on the platform) to be used by multiple applications while they are executing.